EngFlow/example/bzlmod/canonical-repo-name-injection/README.md

-# Canonical Repo Name Injection
+# Canonical Repo Name Injection Demo

-This is the example code for the upcoming EngFlow blog post &quot;Migrating to Bazel Modules (a.k.a.
-Bzlmod) - Repo Names, Macros, and Variables.&quot;
+This is the example code for the EngFlow blog post &quot;[Migrating to Bazel Modules (a.k.a.
+Bzlmod) - Repo Names, Macros, and Variables][blog].&quot;

 To try it out: